Exciting Educational Adventures in Da Nang with kids

 (Google Maps) Open 7:00am-5:00pm | 40k VND ($1.57)/person | 15k VND ($0.59) for the elevator

 Southeast Asia’s geology features heavy amounts of limestone landscapes.
 Caves, underground rivers, and tons of beautiful karsts appear all across the region.
-But Da Nang in particular is known for the Marble Mountains!
+But Da Nang, in particular, is known for its Marble Mountain!

 Marble is the metamorphic rock that comes from limestone, so it makes sense that there would be a large amount of it here.
 That’s interesting on its own, but Da Nang took things a step further with its marble mountains.
 The mountains have been transformed into a series of pagodas, sacred caves, and (of course) carved marble monuments.